swcarpentry/website/_posts/2016/12/2016-12-23-steering-ckoch.md

 > * 2013-May: Attend Software Carpentry workshop (and see git and Python for the first time).
 > * 2014-January: Teach first Software Carpentry workshop.
 > * 2014-March: First time travelling abroad for Software Carpentry.
-> * 2014-May: Hear about a day job through the Software Carpentry blog.
+> * 2014-May: Hear about a job through the Software Carpentry blog.
-> * 2014-October: Get the job.
+> * 2014-October: Get the job (which is still my job).
 > * 2014-November: Become a lesson maintainer.
 > * 2015-December: First time leading an instructor training.
 > * 2016-January: Switch roles, from lesson maintainer to mentoring committee chair.